Hollowborn/web-projects/README.md

 # web-projects
 A list of simple web projects I've made so far.
+This repo was made as a means to improve my web development skills specifically in vanilla HTML, CSS, and JS.

 | Number  | Project Name | Live Demo |
 | :--: | -- |--|